marcusoftnet/marcusoftnet.github.io/_posts/2014-12-12-data-you-cant-do-anything-about---whats-the-use.md

 ---
 layout: post
-title: "Data you can't do anything about - what's the use?"
+title: Data you can't do anything about - what's the use?
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2014-12-12 11:43:55
 tags:
 - Agile